Ike-Ikechukwu/beautyspot-sales-analytics-pipeline/README.md

 Revenue contribution percentage
 This analysis helps identify which product categories generate the most revenue and profit for the business.

-click to view script
+(click to view script)

 ### Budget Allocation Model
 A simple budget allocation model was developed based on category revenue contribution.
 The idea was to distribute a marketing or purchasing budget across product categories according to their revenue performance.
-Example formula:
+**formula used**:
-Revenue Allocation = New Budget × Revenue Contribution This approach ensures that higher-performing categories receive a proportionally larger share of the budget.
+Revenue Allocation = New Budget × Revenue Contribution This approach ensures that higher performing categories receive a proportionally larger share of the budget.

-click to view script.
+(click to view script).

 ## Power BI Dashboard

-A Power BI dashboard was built on top of the Gold layer view gold.beautyspot_sales_sls to visualize key business metrics.
+A Power BI dashboard was built on top of the Gold layer view gold.beautyspot_sales_report to visualize key business metrics.

 **Key Performance Indicators:**
 -  Unique Products